 Peniche is not just about the beach life as it’s well-located for some sightseeing as well.
 It’s just a 40 minute drive from Obidos, and boat tours regularly depart from Peniche to the Berlengas Islands, a rocky nature reserve filled with caverns and cliffs.
 These islands are also a popular scuba diving spot.

-A great boutique hostel in peniche is the Peniche Hostel… it’s tastefully decorated and has a cozy communal breakfast table.
+A great boutique hostel in peniche is the Peniche Hostel, with funky decoration a cozy communal breakfast table.

 1 ½ hours east of Lisbon, the small town of Evora is mainly of historical interest.
 The town centre, some of which is still demarcated by an old city wall, features traditional pale white houses with yellow contours painted on the edges and windowsills.